 St. Bonaventure is in the D-III finals for the second straight year, winning it last season over Modesto Central Catholic.
 They went 13-1 this year, winning the CIF-SS Northern Division finals, and their lone loss was a 12-7 setback against Long Beach Poly.

-The Seraphs' star is Patrick Hall, the USC bound athlete, who's been to several UCLA games and camps.
+The Seraphs' star is Patrick Hall, the USC commit.
 Hall is one of the elite athletes nationally in the class of 2009.
 Cornerback J.B.
 Dock is a commit to Fresno State and linebacker Xavier Ramos has a handful of D-I offers.
 Most of their talent, though, is in the underclassmen.
 The Seraphs boast several top juniors, like quarterback Logan Meyer, the model of consistency this season, as well as elite cornerback Troy Hill, linebacker Dylan Davis and running back Devon Blackledge.
 Giovanni Dipaolo is one of the top lineman in the class of 2010.
-The player with the brightest future, though, may be Cody Kurz, the elite 2011 linebacker who's 6-2 and 225.
+The player with the brightest future, though, may be Cody Kurz, the elite 2011 linebacker who's 6-2, 225

 SMALL SCHOOLS DIVISION: Hamilton City Hamilton Union vs. San Juan Capistrano St. Margarets

 Hamilton Union went 10-2 and won the CIF-Northern Section D-III title.
 The Braves became the first-ever team from the Northern Section to advance to the CIF State Bowl Championship.